cemarslan1967/zphone/README.md

 # zphone
-This is a andorid dialer example
+This is an andorid dialer example